 Ultimately, the goal of implementing automation in your law firm is to become more efficient.
 However, how can you be sure if your tools are improving your efficiency if you don't measure your results?
 Lawmatics CRM and client intake software comes with built-in law reporting analytics so that you can actively track your firm’s performance, and assess whether you're meeting your objectives.
 By measuring your progress, you'll see exactly how much time you're saving, and where you have room for improvement.

 Stop Losing Time on Tedious Administrative Work and Start Automating With Lawmatics

 Switching from a manual system to an automated one can be a daunting process for lawyers resistant to change.
-However, turning to automation software can be one of the greatest financial investments you ever make for your law firm.
+However, turning to legal workflow software can be one of the greatest financial investments you ever make for your law firm.
 Automation in law firms strengthens client relationships, gives lawyers more hours in a day, and ultimately boosts revenue.
 Are you ready to see how Lawmatics all in one legal intake solution, marketing automation, and law firm CRM can help you stop working harder and start working smarter?
 Sign up for a free product demo today!

 Rosie Murphy, Local Consumer Review Survey 2020, brightlocal.com, December 9, 2020 https://www.brightlocal.com/research/local-consumer-review-survey/#

 Leverage Marketing, How Far Down the Search Engine Results Page Will Most People Go? theleverageway.com, 2014 https://www.theleverageway.com/blog/how-far-down-the-search-engine-results-page-will-most-people-go/#:~:text=Things%20start%20to%20get%20grim,for%20remaining%20search%20results%20pages.